 Bathroom Passes: Students will be given three bathroom passes at the beginning of the semester.
 Every pass is worth 5 extra credit points.
 Students may choose to use them or turn them in at the end of the semester.

 Seating: There is assigned seating.
 Any student not in their assigned seat when the bell rings will be considered tardy.

 Academic Honesty: This is taken seriously and offenders are liable to serious consequences.
 Scholastic dishonesty” includes cheating, plagiarism, and use of online translator programs such as google translate.
 Any student engaging in academic dishonesty will receive an automatic zero on that assignment.

 Latework / Absences: Homework is due the next school day after it is assigned unless otherwise stated.
 Students will be expected to follow the district’s policy on absences.
 If the student has an excused absence they have two days for every excused day to make up the work.
-If the absence is unexcused they will receive a 20% grade reduction as per district policy.
+If the absence is unexcused they will receive a 2 point grade reduction.
 Latework will receive a 50% grade reduction after 1 week.
 Students are responsible for finding out what assignments they have missed when absent.

 Grading Scale: The grading scale will be based off of assignments, quizzes, projects and class participation.